denglib/Parallel-Processing-Policy-Model/README.md

 # Parallel-Processing-Policy-Model
-the run code of analytical model for shuttle-based compact storage system under parallel processing policy
+# the run code of analytical model for shuttle-based compact storage system under parallel processing policy, is based on Python 3.x

 import numpy as np